Robert Allait: Prestige 2016

 Grape Varieties Chardonnay, Pinot Noir, Pinot Meunier

-Highlights 50% Meunier, no malo, vibrant acidity, white peach
+Highlights 50% Meunier, no malo, lively acidity, white peach

 Posts